sarojgurung/mlmguru/README.md

-MLM Guru is an information application made for android and ios device.
+MLM Guru is an information application made for android and ios using AngularJS.